KoenZomers/UniFiApi/README.md

 It is sufficient to use an account with the "Read Only" role in UniFi unless you want to modify things like using BlockClient, UnblockClient, AuthorizeGuest or UnauthorizeGuest.

+This API works with hosting UniFi yourself on a Windows or Linux based operating system.
+It will not work when using UnifiOS.

 ## Usage

 ```C#